Zoe353/Zoe353.github.io/_posts/2020-05-02-DayBlog-Adv-Java-Programming2.md

 }
 ```
 At this moment, the codes to implement the functional interface is quite long and messy considering all it does id
 provide one new line of functionality.
 Lambdas were introduced to improve this.

-2. Implementing lambdas in Java
+2.Implementing lambdas in Java
 Lambdas provide a short and simple way to implement functional interfaces in Java.
 ```
 public class Main(){